HetRL: Efficient Reinforcement Learning for LLMs in Heterogeneous Environments: Evaluation

+\textbf{Training quality.} Now we examine examine the impact of GPU heterogeneity on training quality.
+We additionally use Qwen3-1.7B-Base and the MATH-500 dataset, and the rest experimental setup remains consistent with those described in Section~\ref{subsec:setup}.
+Although potential precision issues may arise when exchanging data across heterogeneous GPUs, we observe that their impact is negligible for both GRPO-Sync and GRPO-Async across different datasets, as shown in Figures~\ref{fig:convergence_gsm8k} and~\ref{fig:convergence_math500}.
+For GRPO-Sync, data exchange across heterogeneous GPUs occurs primarily within each stage, whereas for GRPO-Async, it primarily occurs between stages (i.e., actor training and actor rollout).
+When comparing by training steps, using heterogeneous GPUs achieves comparable final validation accuracy.
+When comparing by wall-clock time, aggregating the computational and memory capacities of heterogeneous GPUs enables significantly faster convergence.

-Our last experiments tests how different systems perform under varying combinations of heterogeneous GPUs.
-As shown in Figure~\ref{fig:gpu_heterogeneity}, \sys outperforms verl by $1.72{\sim}4.33\times$/$1.77{\sim}3.42\times$/$1.57{\sim}3.33\times$/$1.57{\sim}3.03\times$ under PPO-Sync/GRPO-Sync/PPO-Async/GRPO-Async.
+\textbf{Training throughput.} Our final set of experiments evaluates how different systems perform under varying combinations of heterogeneous GPUs. \sys outperforms verl by $1.72{\sim}4.33\times$/$1.77{\sim}3.42\times$/$1.57{\sim}3.33\times$/$1.57{\sim}3.03\times$ under PPO-Sync/GRPO-Sync/PPO-Async/GRPO-Async, as shown in Figure~\ref{fig:gpu_heterogeneity}.
 When leveraging the larger memory capacity and more compute resources of heterogeneous GPUs (Figure~\ref{fig:gpu_heterogeneity}(ALL GPUs)), \sys outperforms its deployments on limited homogeneous GPUs (Figure~\ref{fig:gpu_heterogeneity}(24*A100)) by $1.57{\sim}2.0\times$.
 Due to resource constraints, this set of experiments is limited to the Single-Region scenario.
-However, the analysis results obtained from our scheduling algorithm suggest that the observed improvements can be extended to the rest three scenarios.
+However, the analysis results obtained from our cost model suggest that the observed improvements can be extended to the rest three scenarios.

-Figures~\ref{fig:e2e}(bottom three rows) and \ref{fig:gpu_heterogeneity}(24$\times$A100) show that, by leveraging heterogeneous compute resources across regions, \sys achieves $1.09{\sim}1.77\times$ the throughput of using only the limited homogeneous GPUs in a single region.
+Figure~\ref{fig:e2e}(bottom three rows) and Figure~\ref{fig:gpu_heterogeneity}(24$\times$A100) show that, by leveraging heterogeneous compute resources across regions, \sys achieves $1.09{\sim}1.77\times$ the throughput of using only the limited homogeneous GPUs in a single region.
 These results show that (1) \sys effectively harnesses heterogeneous compute resources to accelerate RL training; and (2) when available homogeneous GPUs are limited, using heterogeneous resources from the same region or even across regions is a viable alternative.